stefan-jo/stefan-jo.github.io/_posts/2020-10-12-first_post.md

 # NLP Summit 2020

-[Note: This blog post is work in progress]

 I want to kick off this blog by describing my impressions and take-aways from attending the [NLP Summit 2020: Applied Natural Language Processing](https://www.nlpsummit.org/) which took place virtually between October 6th and 9th.
 [John Snow Labs](https://www.johnsnowlabs.com/), the main creator behind [Spark NLP](https://github.com/JohnSnowLabs/spark-nlp) and organizer of the summit put together a diverse and interesting program for the four conference days.

 Overall I really enjoyed the conference.
 I especially liked the focus on *applied* NLP, presenting many specific NLP use cases from industry as well as topics such as product management, model deployment and data annotation.
 Working myself at the intersection of applied NLP research, data science and engineering, I recognized many common pain points and lessons learned from my own experience during the conference.
 Please note that this blog post only describes my own experience and doesn't give a full picture of the conference.
 Even though I tried to attend as many sessions as possible, I am sure that I still missed some great talks.